 Now, this is the type of present I can get behind because one, it's easy, and two, it takes the guesswork out of the perfect gift.

 A gift card to a person's favorite local bookstore or coffee shop is a great way for the person to choose what they want while not spending any of their own money.

 For non-traditional book readers, a Kindle is the way to go.
 The Kindle holds hundreds of books which are easy to download.
-The size is great for on-the-go and can be stored effortlessly in your night stand.
+The size is great for on-the-go and can be stored effortlessly in your night stand or bag.

 I have had mine for years and with one simple click I can purchase a new book instead of waiting until the next day.
 I promise this isn't an ad...
 I just really like my Kindle!

 A notebook and pen are great gifts for people who are wanting to write their own stories.
 They range in price, depending on the quality, but can be used for many things.